privacyguides/privacyguides.org/docs/ai-chatbots.md

 ### Best-Case

 Our best-case criteria represents what we would like to see from the perfect project in this category.
 Our recommendations may not include any or all of this functionality, but those which do may rank higher than others on this page.

-For cloud providers :
+#### Cloud-based :

 - Should not retain your chat
 - Should be accessible anonymously (Tor Browser Safest security level)
 - Providers should only have open-source models that they self-host.
 - Should not be rate-limited

-For local solutions :
+#### Self-hosted :
-   -Should provide one-click installer
+- Should provide one-click installer
-   -Should have a built-in model downloader option -Should be customizable (allow modifying the system prompt, temperature, etc.)
+- Should have a built-in model downloader option
+- Should be customizable (allow modifying the system prompt, temperature, etc.)